openturns/openturns/python/doc/theory/meta_modeling/orthogonal_polynomials.rst

 Orthogonormal polynomials with respect to usual probability distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Below, a table showing an example of particular (normalized)
+Below is a table showing an example of particular (normalized)
 orthogonal polynomials associated with *continuous* weight functions.
 Note that the orthonormal polynomials are
 orthonormal with respect to the standard representative distribution